Eugenia Duodu Addy: Early life and education

 Duodu grew up in a Toronto Community Housing (TCH) development in Etobicoke.
 She credits her teachers and past TCH mentors for fostering her passion in science, but also notes that as she further progressed through science training, she was one of the few remaining black women or from community housing.
 As a child, Duodu remembers creating her own science fairs at home, inspired by Bill Nye on television, and credits her mom for encouraging her aptitude in science and math, despite facing racism from teachers.

 In high school she was encouraged by a teacher to attend a summer mentorship program with the University of Toronto geared towards encouraging Black and Indigenous students to pursue university degrees in STEM.
 The mentorship program included job shadowing scientists in labs and doctors in hospitals where she and other students were taught to read X-Rays and study MRIs.

 Undergraduate Work

-In 2010, Duodu completed a Bachelor of Science degree in chemistry and biology at the University of Toronto Mississauga.
+In 2010, Duodu completed a Bachelor of Science degree in chemistry and biology at the University of Toronto while studying on its Mississauga campus.
 Duodu then pursued a PhD in medicinal chemistry at the same campus, under the supervision of Patrick Gunning, where her thesis focused on developing phosphoprotein recognition agents for disease detection and treatment.